Don Brinkley: Early life

-Don Brinkley knew what he was going to be when he was in his teens, growing up in New York City.
-While still in High School and in his collegiate years at Hofstra University, he began writing and selling radio scripts to the major networks.
-During World War II he served as a medic in the US Army.
+Don Brinkley grew up in New York City.
+While still in high school and in his collegiate years at Hofstra University, he began writing and selling radio scripts to the major networks.
+During World War II, he served as a medic in the US Army.

 Family

 Don married Marjorie M. Bowling and legally adopted her children, including Christie.
 The day after Don died, Marjorie had a stroke and heart attack, dying only seven weeks later.